Bowling Green, Kentucky: 19th century

 On February 14, 1862, after receiving reports that Fort Henry on the Tennessee River and Fort Donelson on the Cumberland River had both been captured by Union forces under Ulysses S. Grant, the Confederates began to withdraw from Bowling Green.
 They destroyed bridges across the Barren River, the railroad depot, and other important buildings that could be used by the enemy.
 The city was subject to disruptions and raids throughout the remainder of the war.
 During the summer of 1864, Union General Stephen G. Burbridge arrested 22 civilians in and around Bowling Green on a charge of treason.
 This incident and other harsh treatment by federal authorities led to bitterness toward the Union among Bowling Green residents and increased sympathies with the Confederacy.

 After the Civil War, Bowling Green's business district grew considerably.
 Previously, agriculture had dominated the city's economy.
 During the 1870s, many of the historic business structures seen today were erected.
 One of the most important businesses in Bowling Green of this era was Carie Burnam Taylor's dress-making company.
 By 1906, Taylor employed more than 200 women.

 In 1868, the city constructed its first waterworks system.
 The fourth county courthouse was completed in 1868.
 The first three were completed in 1798, 1805, and 1813.
 In 1889, the first mule-drawn streetcars appeared in the city.
 The first electric streetcars began to replace them by 1895.

 The Sisters of Charity of Nazareth founded St. Columbia's Academy in 1862, succeeded by St. Joseph's School in 1911.
 In 1884, the Southern Normal School, which had been founded in 1875, moved to Bowling Green from the town of Glasgow, Kentucky.
 Pleasant J. Potter founded a women's college in Bowling Green in 1889.
 It closed in 1909 and its property was sold to the Western Kentucky State Normal School (see below, now known as Western Kentucky University).
 Other important schools in this era were Methodist Warren College, Ogden College (which also became a part of Western Kentucky University), and Green River Female College, a boarding school.

 20th century

 In 1906, Henry Hardin Cherry, the president and owner of Southern Normal School, donated the school to the state as the basis of the Western State Normal School.
 The school trained teachers for the expanding educational needs of the state.
-This institution is now known as Western Kentucky University and is the second-largest public university in the state, having recently surpassed the University of Louisville.
+This institution is now known as Western Kentucky University and is the fourth-largest public university in the state, having been surpassed by Eastern Kentucky University in 2025.

 In 1906, Doctors Lillian H. South, J. N. McCormack, and A.T.
 McCormack opened St. Joseph Hospital to provide medical and nursing care to the residents and students in the area.